E-Sign Banner

 Renters' Rights Act 2025

-The Renters' Rights Act 2025 introduces the biggest shake up of the private rented sector in years - reforming tenancy agreements, increasing landlord responsibilities and changing possession procedures for landlords.
+The Renters' Rights Act 2025 introduces the biggest shake up of the private rented sector in years.
+It introduces wide-ranging changes affecting tenancy agreements, landlord responsibilities, rent reviews, possession procedures, and property standards.

 • Standards regarding damp and mould will be raised with the introduction of Awaabs Law and the Decent Homes Standard requiring stricter obligations on property condition and stricter compliance.
 This is likely to be brought in 2026/2027 as secondary legislation will be required.